aws-samples/amazon-s3-security-settings-and-controls/README.md

 ## Deploy AWS resources using CloudFormation

 1. Click one of the launch links in the table below to deploy the resources using CloudFormation.
-To avoid errors during deployment, select a region in which you have previously created AWS resources.
+Use a control click or right click to open in a new tab to prevent losing your Github page.

   | **Region Code** | **Region Name** | **Launch** |
   | --- | --- | --- |